-The Beef CRC gene mapping studies on research populations have identified numerous candidate gene markers which appear to be linked to important performance and meat quality traits, including Carcase Weight, Retail Beef Yield %, Dressing %, Eye Muscle Area, Marbling Score and Tenderness.
+The Beef CRC gene mapping studies on research populations have identified numerous candidate gene markers linked to important performance and meat quality traits, including Carcase Weight, Retail Beef Yield %, Dressing %, Eye Muscle Area, Marbling Score and Tenderness.
 These linked markers may be specific to the families of animals included in the studies and need to be validated in commercial populations before they can be effectively used by the industry.
-The discovery of these linked markers has demonstrated the tremendous potential that exists for the future identification of individual genes (alleles) having a direct influence on important economic traits.
+The discovery of these linked markers has demonstrated the potential for the future identification of individual genes (alleles) having a direct influence on important economic traits.